 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff.
-Staff should speak to a member of the senior leadership team, take advice from the Education Safeguarding Service or a consultation with a social worker from the Front Door/MASH Team.
+Staff should speak to the Trust Safeguarding Advisor/Trust Safeguarding Lead or take advice from the Education Safeguarding Service or a consultation with a social worker from the Front Door.
 In these circumstances, any action taken will be shared with a DSL as soon as possible.